ekozat/courses_select_manager/README.md

 # Team

 -   Team Lead:
-    -   Emily Kozatchiner
+    -  Fee Kim Ah-Poa
 -   Team Members:
     -   Sara Adi
     -   Simardeep Singh
-    -   Fee Kim Ah-Poa
+    -   Emily Kozatchiner
     -   Maneesh K. Wijewardhana

 ## How to Run
-Please reference the following files existing in the sprint4_docs folder:
+Please reference the following files existing in the sprint5_docs folder:
 -   the API.md file for the associated URLs of the API calls in POSTMAN
 -   the my_sql_use.md file for the creation and copying of the cis3760 database table.